Subject Intent: Why Accounting?

 Studying Accounting will allow you to develop a range of numerical skills that you are able to apply to real world situations, proving a vital skill for businesses when making decisions.
 You will cover a range of accounting techniques that can be applied to small businesses such as sole traders, all the way up to large conglomerates.
-You will also be given further opportunities to apply Accounting to the real world with competitions such as BASE Accounting that will enable you to apply the skills covered in lessons to the wider world of Business.
+You will also be given further opportunities to apply accounting to the real world with enrichment activities that will enable you to apply the skills covered in lessons to the wider world.

 I really enjoy studying Accounting, it has definitely made me want to pursue this career path in the future.

 Samuel Lyons, Horbury Academy